ravenbeutner/automata-benchmarks-from-hyperproperties/README.md

-# Inclusion Benchmarks from Hyperproperties
+# Language Inclusion Benchmarks from Hyperproperties

 This repository contains a range of language inclusion benchmarks on Büchi automata.
-The instances come from hyperproperty model checking problems produced using [*AutoHyper*](https://github.com/AutoHyper/AutoHyper).
+The instances come from hyperproperty model-checking problems produced using [*AutoHyper*](https://github.com/AutoHyper/AutoHyper).
 When checking a HyperLTL formula that involves quantifier alternations, we can naturally encode the model-checking problem as a language inclusion problem of Büchi automata.
 For details see

 > AutoHyper: Explicit-State Model Checking for HyperLTL.
 Raven Beutner and Bernd Finkbeiner.
 TACAS 2023.

-This repository contains 3 families of benchmarks:
+This repository currently contains 3 families of benchmarks:

 - `gni/` contains instances obtained when checking generalized non-interference (GNI) on small boolean programs with varying size (but small bisimulation quotient)
 - `nusmv/` contains instances obtained when checking a wide range of properties on NuSMV models created by [2].